theBlue0x/docs/docs/learn_more/currencies.md

 Blue0x Currencies are a medium of exchange for real-world goods and services.
 In short, they are money accepted as a method of payment in their respective regions.
 Each currency is issued with a total supply and no additional units can be created beyond that total supply.

-Blue0x Currencies are exchangeable with each other, which facilitates an international payment system.
+All Blue0x Currencies are exchangeable with one another, which facilitates an international payment system.

 _Blue0x Currency transactions require a 1 BLX fee to be executed._